 The university has a very limited number of paid staff positions for qualified doctoral students.
 Funded from the university’s basic budget or third party funding, these competitive doctoral jobs offer excellent basic funding to cover all living expenses.
 Each position carries specific research and teaching duties, which may contribute to the work of a larger research project.

 The university also offers a limited number of doctoral fellowships sponsored by the state of Schleswig-Holstein.

 In addition to the above two options, EUF is well represented by nearly all of the major grant-giving foundations and agencies in Germany.
 These private foundations offer a range of merit-based doctoral fellowships to gifted individuals.
 To learn more about a specific funding opportunity, please contact the designated faculty representative (Vertrauensdozent*in)

-The university’s Central Student Advisory Service routinely assists and advises doctoral students about financial matters.
-When searching for information about how to finance your doctoral studies at EUF, this is your first stop.
-The advisors there may also point you towards other campus resources that can provide further financial assistance for your specific topic area or discipline.
+The university’s Student Guidance and Counseling Service assists and advises doctoral students who are EU-citizens about financial matters.
+The advisors there may also point you towards other resources that can provide further financial assistance.

 Some students use their own personal funds or job income to pay for their doctoral studies.
 While these options are always possible, you may find that the impact of this double burden is greater than anticipated.
 Please consider carefully!